Sinéad Quinn

 Sinéad Quinn (Sinéad Ní Chuinn; born 24 March 1980) is a Northern Irish singer, best known as a contestant in the first series of the UK BBC TV series Fame Academy in 2002.
 She later went on to sign a recording contract, released an album, and had a #2 UK single with "I Can't Break Down" in February 2003.

 Career

 Fame Academy

 Quinn did not enter the Fame Academy in the same way as the other contestants.
 The first eleven contestants were picked by the show's judges, but the final contestant was picked through a public vote in the first program of the series.
 Quinn, David Sneddon, and Paul MacDonald sang in this vote, but Quinn won the public's support.
 She gained 51% of the votes and won her place in the Fame Academy.

-The fan base Quinn built up in the first program stayed with her during the whole series, and allowed her to reach the final.
-During this time she sang a range of songs from Macy Gray's "I Try" and Garth Brook's "If Tomorrow Never Comes" to "(I Can't Get No) Satisfaction" and No Doubt's "Don't Speak".
+During the course of the competition she sang a range of songs from Macy Gray's "I Try" and Garth Brook's "If Tomorrow Never Comes" to "(I Can't Get No) Satisfaction" and No Doubt's "Don't Speak".